larskanis/eventbox/README.md

 If the processing time of an event scope method or block exceeds the limit of 0.5 seconds, a warning is print to STDERR.
 This limit can be changed by {Eventbox.with_options}.

+Arguments of async, sync and yield calls can be prefixed by a € sign.
+This marks them as to be passed through as reference, instead of being copied.
+A €-variable is wrapped and protected within the event scope, but unwrapped when passed to action or external scope.

 In additoin there are accessor methods usable as known from ordinary ruby objects: {Eventbox.attr_reader attr_reader},  {Eventbox.attr_writer attr_writer} and  {Eventbox.attr_accessor attr_accessor}.
 They allow thread-safe access to instance variables.